 - newspaper or other covering for a work surface

 Measure 1½ cups of cornstarch into a bowl.
 Slowly add in water, stirring with your hand.
-The cornstarch will not dissolve, but becomes suspended in the water.
-This makes the viscosity of oobleck very unusual—it changes depending on the pressure or force you apply to it.
+The cornstarch will not dissolve but becomes suspended in the water.
+This makes the viscosity of oobleck very unusual—it changes depending on the pressure or forces you to apply to it.

 Encourage your child to experiment with the oobleck.
 Suggest poking the oobleck.
 Does your child’s finger go through it?
 What happens when your child squeezes a handful of oobleck then stops squeezing?
 Or pours some from a spoon back into the bowl?

 If green oobleck is desired, add enough food coloring to get a bright shade.
 Then you’ll have another chemistry mystery to solve—how to clean green hands!

 When you’re finished experimenting with oobleck, don’t pour it down the drain as it could clog kitchen pipes.
 Dispose of it in the trash.